jinpower1998/microk8s-homelab/README.md

 ### NOTE !

-Please don't use this repository for large enterprise- or production environments !
+Please DO NOT use this cluster deployment for large enterprise- or production environments !

 ### Feel free to contribute to this project for further improvements !